People's history

-A people's history, or history from below, is a type of historical narrative which attempts to account for historical events from the perspective of common people rather than leaders.
+A people's history is a type of historical narrative devised in the United States of America which attempts to account for historical events from the perspective of common people rather than leaders.
 There is an emphasis on disenfranchised, the oppressed, the poor, the nonconformists, and otherwise marginal groups.
-The authors are typically on the left and have a Marxist model in mind, as in the approach of the History Workshop movement in Britain in the 1960s.
+Arising in America in response to the development of social history in Europe, authors typically have a Marxist model in mind.